 The Blitz Attack

-The blitz attack confuses some members.
-Created in Chicago, it is an offensive attack that is used in the same manner as a transitional attack.
-Some have called the transitional attack the modern blitz attack.
-Although a traditional blitz attack may not meet the defining criteria of a transitional attack, the goal is the same: flow quick, effective water from the exterior to overtake or slow the growth of fire and to create a more habitable interior environment, allowing for a rapid aggressive interior attack to complete extinguishment.
+Some find the blitz attack confusing.
+Blitz attack, as created in Chicago, is “an offensive attack used in the same manner as a transitional attack.”
+Some call the transitional attack “the modern blitz attack.”
+A traditional blitz attack may not meet the defining criteria of a transitional attack, but the goal is the same: quick, effective water from the exterior to overtake or slow the growth of fire and to create a more habitable interior environment that will allow for a rapid aggressive interior attack to complete extinguishment.

-The time has come to stop arguing over what we call something and put our energy into learning the “when” and “how” to effectively apply water to our firegrounds in the quickest way possible.
-If it’s truly about our members, we need to analyze how we deploy our attack lines, use available personnel and resources, and perform fire attack at each and every fire.
+The time has come to stop arguing over what we call something and put our energy into learning the when and how to effectively apply water to our firegrounds in the quickest way possible.
+We need to analyze how we deploy our attack lines, use available personnel and resources, and perform fire attack at every fire.
 There is no one-size-fits-all tactic for every fire.
-Although every fire burns in a predictable manner, the fire environment and what each of our departments faces on arrival will be different.
+Although every fire burns in a predictable manner, the fire environment and what each department faces on arrival are different.
 Therefore, each department must quickly analyze each fire and deploy the best strategy and tactics for each situation.

 P.J.
-NORWOOD is a deputy chief training officer for the East Haven (CT) Fire Department and has served four years with the Connecticut Army National Guard.
-He is an FDIC classroom, workshop, and H.O.T. instructor; a Fire Engineering educational advisory board member, and a Fire Engineering book and video author.
-He was a member of the UL Technical Panel for the Study of Residential Attic Fire Mitigation Tactics and Exterior Fire Spread Hazards on Fire Fighter Safety.
-He has lectured across the United States and overseas.
-Norwood is certified to the Instructor II, Officer III, Fire Marshal and Paramedic levels.
+Norwood is a deputy chief training officer for the East Haven (CT) Fire Department and has served four years with the Connecticut Army National Guard.
+He is an FDIC International classroom, workshop, and H.O.T. instructor and a Fire Engineering advisory board member.
+He is the author of The Evolving Fireground-Researched Based Tactics and the Tactical Perspectives DVD Series (Fire Engineering).
+He is a member of the UL-FSRI Technical Panel for the Study of Residential Attic Fire Mitigation Tactics and Exterior Fire Spread Hazards on Fire Fighter Safety and a member of its Public Safety Education Group advisory board.
+He has lectured internationally and is certified to the instructor II, officer III, fire marshal, and paramedic levels.

-NICK J. SALAMEH is a 36-year veteran of the fire service.
-He was a Fire/Emergency Medical Services Captain II and previous Training Program Manager for the Arlington County (VA) Fire Department, with which he served 31 years.
-He is a former Chair of the Northern Virginia Fire Departments Training Committee.
-Nick is a contributor to Fire Engineering maagazine, www.fireengineering.com, and Stop Believing Start Knowing (SBSK) (https://www.facebook.com/StopBelievingStartKnowing.)
+Nick J. Salameh is a 36-year veteran of the fire service.
+He was a fire/emergency medical services captain II and a training program manager for the Arlington County (VA) Fire Department, with which he served for 31 years.
+He is a former chair of the Northern Virginia Fire Departments Training Committee.
+He is a contributor to Fire Engineering and Stop Believing Start Knowing.